Ashraf-Sao/reading-notes/class-07.md

 <img src ="images/date-objects.png"/>

 ---
-this sums up today's read, thank you for taking the time to read iy
+this sums up today's read, thank you for taking the time to read it